wchang17/js-dc-5/16-spas/lesson_plan.md

 - to the point that users will find it frustrating to wait for a page refresh
 - for a long time building a single page app required not only a lot of work but what you'd end up with wasn't great
 - the first mainstream single page app was gmail
-- always been driving by the desire to provide a really fluid and interactive user experience
+- driven by the desire to provide a really fluid and interactive user experience